hypothesis/slack-annotations/.cookiecutter/includes/README/head.md

    want this repo to be able to post to.

-3. Several caller workflows run periodically and call `notify.yml` to post certain annotations into search channels.
+3. Several caller workflows run periodically and call `notify.yml` to post certain annotations into certain channels.
 For example:

    * [eng_annotations.yml](.github/workflows/eng_annotations.yml) posts annotations
      from the "Hypothesis Eng" group into the `#eng-annotations` Slack channel.